flyteorg/flyte/rsts/deployment/cluster_config/index.rst

        :text: External Events
        :classes: btn-block stretched-link
     ^^^^^^^^^^^^
-    How to set up Flyte to emit events to third-parties
+    How to set up Flyte to emit events to third-parties.

     ---